spastorino/rust-forge/src/compiler/prioritization/procedure.md

   - [unassigned](https://github.com/rust-lang/rust/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3AT-compiler+label%3AP-high+no%3Aassignee)
 - [libs-impl P-high](https://github.com/rust-lang/rust/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Alibs-impl+label%3AP-high+)

-### 7. Final review
+### Fill agenda announcements

-- Check the compiler calendar to see if there's an outstanding event to announce and add them to the agenda.
+Check the compiler calendar to see if there's an outstanding event to announce and add them to the agenda.
-- Add Major Changes Proposals

 #### Toolstate

-TODO: add a short description?

-- Check [toolstate](https://rust-lang-nursery.github.io/rust-toolstate/) for outstanding tool breakage.
-  - Notify teams in the corresponding channels
+Check [toolstate](https://rust-lang-nursery.github.io/rust-toolstate/) for tool breakage and notify teams in the corresponding channels.

 #### Performance regressions